Personalized Christian Storybook — Make His the Hero

 Christian proposed something no one had considered: what if Obsidian came to live in the shallower waters?
 What if the Pearl's light could be shared rather than hoarded?
 The ocean kingdoms agreed to Obsidian's relocation, and the trench darkness was lit with crystals that carried some of the Pearl's glow.

 Christian returned to the surface world, but the ocean never forgot.
-Now, whenever Christian visits the beach, the waves seem to whisper greetings, and sometimes—if he listens closely—he can hear Marlin's whistling on the wind.
+Now, whenever Christian visits the beach, the waves seem to call out greetings, and sometimes—if he listens closely—he can hear Marlin's whistling on the wind.

 The Heritage of the Name Christian